-- 3.9.a.
-The price that the order can be executed at; - 3.9.b.
-The costs (including commission) of execution of the transaction to the client; - 3.9.c.
-The speed of execution of the transaction; - 3.9.d.
-The likelihood of execution and settlement: - 3.9.e.
-The size and nature of the order; - 3.9.f.
-Responsiveness, financial strength and solvency of counterparty; - 3.9.g.
-Any other consideration relevant to the execution of the specific order, such as the nature of the relevant market, prevailing market conditions and attempting to minimise market impact. - 3.10.
+- 3.8.a.
+The characteristics of the client including the categorisation of the client as 'professional'. - 3.8.b.
+The characteristics of the client order (if any). - 3.8.c.
+The characteristics of financial instruments that are the subject of that client order; and - 3.8.d.
+The characteristics of the execution venues or counterparties to which that order can be directed. - 3.9.
+Execution Factors: The factors to be considered when providing best execution to clients include, but are not limited to: - 3.9.a.
+The price that the order can be executed at. - 3.9.b.
+The costs (including commission) of execution of the transaction to the client. - 3.9.c.
+The speed of execution of the transaction. - 3.9.d.
+The likelihood of execution and settlement. - 3.9.e.
+The size and nature of the order. - 3.9.f.
+Responsiveness, financial strength, and solvency of counterparty. - 3.9.g.
+Any other consideration relevant to the execution of the specific order, such as the nature of the relevant market, prevailing market conditions and attempting to minimise market impact and information leakage. - 3.10.
 Best Execution Methodology: In order to obtain the best possible result for our clients, the Firm uses a variety of methods to access markets, seeking to use the experience of counterparties in so far as they may improve the terms on which we can trade in those markets.
 Our aim is to find the execution venues that best match our trading strategy and help the Firm add value to each transaction or series of transactions. - 3.11.
-The Firm uses a number of counterparties, which are approved and satisfy the minimum standards set by RWC.
-Trading with counterparties that are not approved by RWC is not permitted.
+The Firm uses a number of counterparties, which are approved and satisfy the minimum standards set by Redwheel.
+Trading with counterparties that are not approved by Redwheel is not permitted.